-My husband and I made a last-minute decision to switch our St. Lucia trip to a trip to Cancun instead.
+My husband and I really enjoyed our stay at the Hyatt Zilara Cancun after we made a last-minute decision to switch our St. Lucia trip to a trip to Cancun instead.
 We spent 4 nights at the new Hyatt Zilara Cancun all-inclusive resort, and it was hard to leave because the experience was so wonderful.
 As you can see by the properties’ gleaming reviews on TripAdvisor, we weren’t the only ones that were wowed by the resort!

 Rather than a standard review of my own, in this post you’ll find a condensed trip report with 10 tips I think you’ll find useful if you’re planning to take a a trip to the Hyatt Zilara Cancun soon yourself.

 Free Nights Are Possible (and forget about using points to upgrade)

 Unless you feel like shelling out up to $700 per night for two adults, you can take a deep breath knowing that free nights are possible.
 A sensible option is to use the two free night certificates from the Hyatt Credit card, but another option is to redeem 25,000 Hyatt points per night.
 The 25,000 points per night cover up to two adults per room for an all-inclusive stay.
 Hyatt points can be acquired via 1:1 transfers from Chase Ultimate Rewards programs.

 Notice how the chart above gives an option to book a “Suite Night” for 40,000 points a night.
 Since the Zilara Cancun is an all-suites property, and all of them are ocean-view, I would not recommend spending the extra points for the “upgrade”.
 As a Hyatt Platinum member, we were given a great room on the 5th floor with fantastic views.

 To book a free night at Hyatt Zilara or Hyatt Ziva, you’ll need to call 1-800-228-3360.